AaronGoodrum/crud-vue-app/README.md

 ## API

   centralize my API integrations into a single helper module.
 This keeps the code in components much cleaner and provides single location in case you need to change anything with the API request.

+## Run the Server

+  Open a new terminal window and run the server with the command node ./src/server.
+You should see debug information from Sequelize and the app listening on port 8081.